When are you entitled to paid leave?

 For the funeral of more distant relatives such as an uncle, aunt, cousin, you must take leave or make individual arrangements with your employer.
 However, the law no longer guarantees you anything in this case.

-The death is also linked to the probate process.
+There are also inheritance proceedings related to the death.
 If you are summoned to see a notary for this reason, you are entitled to leave without pay.

 Birth of a child